 What format should you record in?
-Storage is affordable so we’d be tempted to go down the high-resolution route.
-24-bit/96kHz is the norm for many studios and seems a good compromise between quality and memory space used.
+Storage is affordable, so we’d be tempted to go down the high-resolution route.
+24bit/96kHz is the norm for many studios, and seems a good compromise between quality and memory space used.

 CD music or music files usually have metadata built in.
 In the case of music files this includes album art plus track information.
 Records don’t have this, so the information has to be entered in manually.

-Your computer won’t recognise individual tracks, so you’ll have to stop recording when you’ve finished recording each one.
+Your computer won’t recognise individual tracks, so usually you’ll have to stop recording when you’ve finished recording each one.
 Tracks that flow into each other are an issue too.
 Mark these for gapless playback or you’ll have a few seconds of silence where there shouldn’t be.